 Procedure for obtaining a new Club Permit

-1. Meet the criteria by becoming a financial member of BMWCCV in the category of ‘Full member’ (BMW owner) &/or ensure your membership is up to date.
+- Meet the criteria & become a financial member of BMWCCV in the category of ‘Full member’ (BMW owner) &/or ensure your membership is up to date.

-2. For vehicles post 1st January 1949, obtain a Certificate of Roadworthiness (RWC) for the vehicle, issued less than 30 days before you present to Vicroads
+- Obtain a Certificate of Roadworthiness (RWC) for the vehicle, issued less than 30 days before you present to VicRoads.

-4. YOU must download from Vicroads & fill in:
+- YOU must download from VicRoads & fill in:

-6. Provide ‘Proof of ownership’ of the vehicle i.e. original document showing applicants name as the owner.
+- Provide ‘Proof of ownership’ of the vehicle i.e. document showing applicants name as the owner.

-All photos are to be sent or emailed to me at email@example.com as individual dated, files.
+All photos are to be emailed to CPO at firstname.lastname@example.org as individual files.

 Do NOT send via Registered Mail as it is not always possible for Club officers to personally go to Post Office to collect This could delay the processing of your application.

-It is preferable to send via Express Post (& return envelope), as this is quickest & with tracking.
+It is preferable to send via Express Post (& return envelope), as this is quickest & also provides tracking.

 Allow minimum 14 days for applications to be processed by mail.